zwoefler/data-is-aweseome/README.md

 ## 📏 Rules

 - Datasources must be publicly available
-- No paywalls
+- No paywalls, or a way to climb ober it...
 - Script(s) lead from data download to final JSON-file (data)
-- Each datafolder stores the data in a data/ directory
+- Datafolder stores data in a data/ directory
 - Data sources have a README explaining the context

 The README must:
 - State the research question
 - Answer the questions from the next chapter (Data)

+## ToDos
+- [ ] Add CONTRIBUTING.md + rules
+- [ ] Refine Mission statement
+- [ ] External Data storage - not all in the Git repo
+- [ ] Docs - for (sub)project with Tutorial, How-To, requirements
+- [ ] Add Docker containers per project to run data visuals
+- [ ] Every project with it's own visualization?

 ##  Data
 All Data has a README answering the following questions: